Brazil's Temer says pension reform will not be approved quickly: paper

-BRASILIA The pension reform to be proposed by the Brazilian government will not be approved quickly, President Michel Temer told newspaper O Globo in an interview published on Sunday.
+BRASILIA (Reuters) - The pension reform to be proposed by the Brazilian government will not be approved quickly, President Michel Temer told newspaper O Globo in an interview published on Sunday.

 Temer said he plans to meet with union leaders before sending a pension reform bill to Congress.
 The government plans to introduce a minimum age for retirement, among other changes aimed at reducing a fast-growing budget deficit.